What Local Offices Can I Run for?

 USA.gov has directories for federal, state, and local elected officials

-The image above shows that you can search for your local officials by city, county, and town.
+The image above shows you can search for your local officials by city, county, and town.
 Clicking on the Contact Elected Officials link takes you to a page where you pick your state.
 If you were running for office in Texas, you would pick Texas from the dropdown menu, hit search, and find yourself on the page pictured below.

 TML City Officials Directory